-- 12 oz unsalted butter this is to make brown butter
+- 340 g unsalted butter 1½ cups / 3 sticks.
+This is to make brown butter

 Butter Pecan Cake

-Spread the chopped pecans in a sheet pan.
+- Spread the chopped pecans in a sheet pan.
 Roast the nuts for 10 - 15 minutes, until the pecans are lightly toasted.
-Remove from the oven and let it cool down.
+Remove from the oven and let it cool down.226 g chopped pecans

-Divide the nuts into 3 oz (85 g) and 5 oz (141 g) portions.
+- Divide the nuts into 3 oz (85 g) and 5 oz (141 g) portions.
 Place the 3 oz of the pecans in a food processor and process until they are finely ground.
 Set aside. (see the post for the consistency of the pecans)

-Remove from the oven and let it cool down slightly.
+- Remove from the oven and let it cool down slightly.
 Turn the cakes out onto a cake rack to cool down completely.
 Once cooled, wrap each cake layer with plastic wrap.
 Chill the cake in the fridge overnight.
 Chilling the cake will make it easier to slice it as well.

 Brown Butter Maple Frosting

-Day one - place the first measure of butter in a saucepan.
+- Day one - Make the brown butter.
+Place the 340 g of butter in a saucepan.
 Heat the butter until it’s melted.
 Keep cooking the butter while stirring frequently until the butter stops foaming, and the milk solids turn dark golden brown in color.
 See my how to make brown butter post for more details.340 g unsalted butter

 - Remove from the heat immediately and pour the butter and milk solids into a bowl.
 Let the butter cool down completely to room temperature (you can leave this at room temp. overnight, or chill it in the fridge).

-Day two - if you chilled the brown butter in the fridge, keep it outside to soften at room temperature.
+- Day two - if you chilled the brown butter in the fridge, keep it outside to soften to room temperature.

 - Place the brown butter, unsalted butter and the salt in the mixing bowl of your mixer and whisk until creamy and fluffy.340 g unsalted butter, 226 g unsalted butter, 1 tsp sea salt

-Whisk in the confectioner’s sugar in 3 additions, alternating with the maple syrup.
+- Whisk in the confectioner’s sugar in 3 additions, alternating with the maple syrup.
+Add the vanilla.
 Whisk until you have a light, soft and fluffy frosting.
 Do not overbeat.
 Make sure to scrape down the bowl to ensure the butter is incorporating properly.455 g confectioner’s sugar, 120 mL maple syrup, 2 tsp vanilla

-- Slice each chilled cake layer in half, carefully, to create two layers.
+- Slice each chilled cake layer in half, carefully, to create two layers (total 4 layers).

 - Cover the entire cake with a thin layer of crumb coating.
 Chill the cake for about an hour (until the crumb coating is set).